freeCodeCamp/guide/src/pages/cplusplus/terms-to-know-for-beginners/index.md

 Note that now the program runs perfectly.
 The output will be : `I Love freeCodeCamp !`

-### Now , let's change the text to something else like this :
+### Now, let's change the text to something else like this :

 ```cpp
     cout<<"Hello World!\t I love freeCodeCamp!";